imsaumil/NNI-Examples/README.md

 ```
 File naming format: <Pruner used>_<Config used>_<Device used>.txt
 ```
-We have also consolidated the NNI configurations into `ConfigList.txt`
+We have also consolidated the NNI configurations into `config_list.txt`

 ## Code execution
 The pruning example can be run by simply triggering `python3 pruning_VAE.py`